Study smarter with Fiveable

 | Explains Multitasking Limits | Baddeley's Working Memory |

-Both the Levels of Processing model and Dual Coding Theory emphasize encoding quality—what distinguishes their explanations for why some information is remembered better than others?
+Both the Levels of Processing model and Dual Coding Theory emphasize encoding quality.
+What distinguishes their explanations for why some information is remembered better than others?

-If a patient with brain damage can still recall general facts but cannot remember personal experiences, which model best explains this dissociation, and what memory systems are affected?
+If a patient with brain damage can still recall general facts but cannot remember personal experiences, which model best explains this dissociation, and what specific memory systems are affected?

 Compare and contrast the Atkinson-Shiffrin model with Baddeley's Working Memory model.
 What limitation of the original model did Baddeley's revision address?